-Entrances list the amount of visitors who entered your website from a specific page.
-This is a very important piece of information when working our marketing campaign strategies.
+Entrances list the number of visitors who entered your website from a specific page.
+This is a very important piece of information when working on our marketing campaign strategies.

 You should also be checking the behavioral patterns of your visitors.
 Knowing where your visitors came from, how long they stayed and what they viewed while on your site offers great opportunity for strategizing future marketing campaigns.

 Visitor frequency is a great way to see if you are getting any returning traffic.
 If you create fresh content that the visitor feel is valuable, they will return.
 If you are not updating enough, those returning visitors will eventually stop frequenting your page.